 Having started among ancient Egyptians and ancient Semitic peoples as a religious sacrificial ritual, male circumcision for HIV prevention in Africa has become the norm.

-Male circumcision (medical male circumcision) is surgical removal of the foreskin - the retractable fold of tissue that covers the head of the penis.
+Did you know?
+Medical male circumcision is surgical removal of the foreskin, the retractable fold of tissue that covers the head of the penis.